The 7 Best Computer Fans

 video play icon

-This wiki has been updated 11 times since it was first published in January of 2020.
+This wiki has been updated 16 times since it was first published in January of 2020.
 Most computer case fans fall into one of two categories: Those meant for feeding air into or drawing it out of a case, and those meant specifically to pass air over a radiator or heat sink to draw away the stored heat.
 Offered in both 120 and 140 millimeters, some of the best fans available are ultra-quiet, some super-fast, and others a good blend of performance and noise levels.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Be Quiet!
 Silent Wings 3